-- Revised expectations regarding the likely number, frequency and type of aircraft movements that may occur in future; - Incremental changes in the sophistication of the noise modelling software since the time the current ANEF was prepared; - Recent advances in the modelling of helicopter noise which could result in changes to the contours.
-Helicopter movements could form a substantial element of future activity, and are generally noisier than fixed wing general aviation movements; and - The fact that the horizon of the previous ANEF has now passed.
+- Revised expectations regarding the likely number, frequency and type of aircraft movements that may occur in future; - Incremental changes in the sophistication of the noise modelling software since the time the current ANEF was prepared; - Helicopter movements could form a substantial element of future activity, and are generally noisier than fixed wing general aviation movements.

-Preparation of an updated ANEF which reflects the ultimate airport development scenario ensures that the resulting noise contours provide more accurate information to Council and stakeholders for use in future land use planning decisions.
-The updated ANEF is included at Appendix E. These contours and the ANEF model behind them have been submitted to Airservices Australia to be endorsed for technical accuracy in the manner of endorsement approved by the Minister for
+Preparation of an updated ANEF which reflects the likely airport development scenario ensures that the resulting noise contours provide more accurate information to Council and stakeholders for use in future land use planning decisions.
+The updated (2019) ANEF is included at Appendix E. These contours and the ANEF model behind them have been submitted to Airservices Australia to be endorsed for technical accuracy in the manner of endorsement approved by the Minister for Infrastructure, Transport, Regional Development and Local Government.